grinnell-cs/csc151-dh/_eboards/eboard13-2.md

   individual tutor.
     * If you didn't get email from me, have been attending mentor sessions, and think you'd benefit from an individual tutor, let me know.
-* We will have an observer in class today who wants to see how students first encounter recursion.
 * I have split MP3 into MP3 (problems 1 and 2 from the old MP3) and
   MP4 (everything else from the old MP3).
     * Both are due a week from tomorrow.